ckan/ckan/doc/extensions.rst

     To instead install a python package by copying all of the files to the site-packages directory run ``python setup.py install``.

-To build extensions you need to be able to "hook into" different parts of CKAN in order to extend its functionality.
-You do this using CKAN's plugin architecture.
-We'll look at this in the next section.

 Plugins: An Overview
 --------------------

 CKAN provides a number of plugin interfaces.
-These are defined in `ckan/plugins/interfaces.py`.
 An extension can use one or more of these interfaces to interact with CKAN.
 Each interface specifies one or more methods that CKAN will call to use the extension.

 Extensions are created as classes inheriting from either the `Plugin` or `SingletonPlugin` base classes.
 Most Extensions use the `SingletonPlugin` base class and we advise you to use this if possible.

 Having created your class you need to inherit from one or more plugin interfaces to allow CKAN to interact with your extension.
 When specifying the interfaces that will be implemented you must remember to either (a) define all methods required by the interface or (b) use the `inherits=True` parameter which will use the interfaces default methods for any that you have not defined.

 ..
 Note::
     When writing extensions it is important to keep your code separate from